allegro/allegro.tech/_posts/2020-08-10-testing-react-applications.md

 });
 ```

-First we define the mock _user_ object, which we pass in the props of the tested component in all tests.
+First we define the _user_ object, which we pass in the props of the tested component in all tests.
 Then we use the _describe_ methods of the Jest framework to divide the tests into logical sets.
 In this case, two sets have been defined.